Inbound Marketing Blogfor Manufacturers and Healthcare Companies

-Research shows that today’s internet users prefer videos over text and pictures.
-(As a former print journalist, it kills my soul to say this.)
+Research shows that today’s internet users prefer videos over text and pictures. (

-Videos will drive traffic to your site and keep your visitors there longer.
-A higher retention rate will be good for your SEO and search ranking.
+Videos drive traffic to your site and keep your visitors there longer.
+A higher retention rate is good for your SEO and search ranking.
 Furthermore, videos boost your conversions and reach decision-makers.

 Video Marketing Strategy Examples for Manufacturers